fsi-tue/fachschaftsempfaenger/doc/source/customize.rst

 We are delighted that you are interested in running a customized version of our Django app in your student union.
 Please first check out `our license
 <https://github.com/fsi-tue/fachschaftsempfaenger/blob/master/LICENSE.txt>`_
-whether this project fit your needs.
+whether this project fits your needs.
 If your have questions, feel free to :ref:`contact us <contact>`.

 Customize the submodules
 ------------------------

-The subodules listed in :doc:`Submodules <submodules>` are all designed to fit the needs of the student union of Computer Science in Tuebingen.
+The submodules listed in :doc:`Submodules <submodules>` are all designed to fit the needs of the student union of Computer Science in Tuebingen.
 Therefore, you have to rewrite these submodules for your own needs.
 If you stay at the API described in the :doc:`Submodules section of the documentation <submodules>`,